ow-mods/ow-mod-man/ARCHITECTURE.md

 - When launching the game the manager can also start a log server, this is used to collect logs from the game.
 Note this will not happen implicitly, you'll need to make a new `LogServer` and call `listen` on it to listen to logs from the game.
 To make the two tasks happen at the same time use `tokio::join!`
 - On Linux the manager also performs special behaviour that patches OWML to run properly under Mono
 - If a mod specifies a `warning` object in it manifest, the warning title and message will be the one specified in the manifest.
 This warning will only be shown once and on subsequent launches it will be suppressed.
 This is used to warn users about mods that are known to cause issues.
+- **On windows only**, the manager can also let OWML handle logs, meaning the manager will not collect logs from the game.
+This makes the manager simply open a cmd window and run the game.
+This behavior is disabled on Linux as there's no standard for launching a terminal emulator.
+- If the `NO_GAME` env var is set to `TRUE` at compile time, the manager will not launch the game.
+This is useful for testing the GUI without having to launch the game.

 ### Log Server Behavior